 Once seated, we ordered drinks.
 Dan bought a beer and, as I would be driving home later in the evening, I stuck to a spritzer with a splash of white wine.
 However, The Oriental has introduced a cocktail and gin menu, which I was devastated to miss out on.

 Dan and I are creatures of habit, so although there is a menu of possibly one hundred delicious dishes, we opted for The Oriental Eastern Delight Set Menu at £24.50 per head.
 It consists of three courses: a mixed starter, crispy aromatic duck, and four dishes as a main.
-Our mouths watered as a plethora of delightful scents floated amongst the tables, but in almost no time, our first course was brought out and presented to us.
+Our mouths watered as a plethora of delightful scents floated amongst the tables.
+Thankfully, in almost no time, our first course was brought out and presented to us.
 Then our second.
 Then our third.

 That didn’t stop the staff from offering us dessert though!